MGopalkrishnaL/Chat-Application-Project/README.md

 * JSON is a lightweight, language-independent, data interchange format.
 See http://www.JSON.org/ The files in this package implement JSON encoders/decoders in Java.
 It also includes the capability to convert between JSON and XML, HTTP headers, Cookies, and CDL.
 This is a reference implementation.
 ## MySQL
 * MySQL JDBC driver.
+## Swagger
+* It provide the UserInterface for all our API's.
 # Project Structure(MVC Structure)
 ## Model
 * UserModel